 But wait, it’s not over!
 As it turns out, death could not claim this man’s image.
 KFC revived the Colonel as a character in 2015, in a move that was criticized by some for turning a real-life figure into a cartoonish spokesperson.
 However, given that the living Sanders family reportedly praised Darrell Hammond’s initial portrayal of Harland Sanders, I hardly feel that’s worth getting worked up about.

-*This even includes a computer-generated, non-physical representation of the original Colonel, and he’s now also been added to this list.
+*This even includes a computer-generated, non-physical representation of the original Colonel.
 Seriously, I can’t believe how many times I’ve had to update this list.

 This recent Colonel also happens to be the worst of them all, mostly because he makes no effort to hide how blatantly he doesn’t care about making an attempt to portray the character.
 Even Dolph Ziggler, the pro wrestler ahead of Lowe on this list, makes the world’s most basic attempt at mimicking the Colonel’s famous southern accent.
 Lowe, on the other hand, just handwaves that duty away and rattles on in his everyday speaking voice.
 He sounds exactly like his slick characters from Wayne’s World or Thank You For Smoking in this spot, as if they ambushed him on the street, dressed him up as Colonel Sanders and put some cue cards in front of his face with no time to prepare.
 Which is a shame, because the “sending chicken sandwiches to space” premise is pretty amusing on its own.